 I frowned.
 “That gun won’t do a thing against this creature.
 We’re fighting a spirit.
 Even if you have silver bullets, it’s not going to make a difference.”

 “Then what do you suggest I use?”
 Fry really didn’t sound happy.
 She gazed down at the gun, then back at the window.
 “He’s out there—see?”

 I plastered my face against the window.
 Sure enough, I could see his faint form against the wall, blending into the ivy.
 “Come on, Menolly.
 We’ll go on foot from here.
 Fry, why don’t you drive ahead and try to keep people from scattering.
 If we can keep him from making it to the park, then maybe we can pull this off without the wedding guests ever knowing what’s going on.
 Tell them…oh, tell them you’re chasing a couple burglary subjects or something that won’t cause a panic.”

 With that, Menolly and I hopped out of the car.
-Fry hesitated a moment, then she put the gun down and took off toward the park which was about a quarter mile down the road.
+Fry hesitated a moment, then put the gun down and took off toward the park, which was about a quarter mile down the road.

 Menolly and I headed for the stone wall covered in ivy.
-I had left my shoes in the car, for easier running, and as we passed over a gravel spit, my toes grumbled.
-Of course, I had to find the sharpest pieces of gravel available.
+I had left my shoes in the car, for easier running, and as we passed over a gravel spit, my toes protested.
+Of course, I had to find the sharpest pieces of gravel around.
 I hopped across to the grass and wiped off the pebbles that were stuck to the bottoms of my feet.